freezy/dmd-extensions/README.md

 ## Reporting Bugs

-Make sure you include the application log.
+Make sure you include the application log, in its entirety.
 You can *usually* find it at the same place you copied your `DmdDevice.dll` or `dmdext.exe`.
 However, there are two premises for the log to be created:

 1. You need a log config file.
 If there's no log config file, no log is created.
-   The log config file is called `DmdDevice.log.config` for `DmdDevice.dll` and `dmdext.log.config` for `dmdext.exe`.
+   The log config file is called `DmdDevice.log.config` for both `DmdDevice.dll` and `DmdDevice64.dll`, and `dmdext.log.config` for `dmdext.exe`.
 They must be at the same place as the DLL and EXE respectively.
 2. The user running the host app must have write permissions to the log folder.
-   Per default that's the current directory.
+   Per default that's the current working directory.
 If you have copied the DLL to the `Windows\SysWOW64` folder, you don't have write access.
 In this case you need to write the log elsewhere.
 You can do that by editing the log config file.
    The format of the log file is XML.
 To change the log file location, find this line: